demisto/content/Packs/Redmine/Integrations/Redmine/README.md

 A project management and issue tracking system that provides a web-based platform for managing projects, tracking tasks, and handling various types of project-related activities.
-This integration was integrated and tested with version xx of Redmine1.
+This integration was integrated and tested with version xx of Redmine.

-## Configure Redmine1 on Cortex XSOAR
+## Configure Redmine on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.
-2. Search for Redmine1.
+2. Search for Redmine.
 3. Click **Add instance** to create and configure a new integration instance.

     | **Parameter** | **Required** |